How Warsaw Came Close to Never Being Rebuilt

 In January 1945, Warsaw was a sea of ruins – an appalling sight, as documented in numerous photographs.
 The devastation of the city, which had been home to over a million people before the war, was almost total, and the new Communist authorities even considered naming another city Poland's capital instead.
 According to one idea, Warsaw was to be left the way it was – a lunar landscape of ruins – as a war memorial for future generations.

 Unseen Soundwalks: A New Way to Hear Warsaw's Past

-The city was gradually destroyed throughout WW2.
-10% of its buildings had already been destroyed by September 1939.
-The devastation continued in 1941, when the city suffered under Soviet bombings.
-In 1943, the destruction was brought to an unprecedented level with the liquidation of the Warsaw ghetto.
-In the aftermath of the Ghetto Uprising, the entire district of northern Warsaw was literally wiped from the surface of the earth.
+The city was gradually destroyed throughout World War II.
+By September 1939, ten percent of its buildings had already been destroyed.
+The devastation continued in 1941, when the city suffered Soviet bombings.
+In 1943, the destruction was brought to an unprecedented level with the liquidation of the Warsaw Ghetto.
+In the aftermath of the Warsaw Ghetto Uprising, the entire district of northern Warsaw was literally wiped from the surface of the earth.

 Stalin needs Warsaw in Yalta

 All this made the rebuilding of Warsaw seem highly unlikely.
 In fact, at the beginning of 1945, the new Communist authorities were even considering moving the capital to Łodź, which had survived the war mostly intact.
 There were also serious plans to turn Warsaw into a kind of reserve – a quasi-memorial of war.

 Why was Warsaw rebuilt, then?
 Two reasons proved crucial.
 First, there was the human factor.
 Starting in January 1945, there was a steady influx of people to the city.
 These included former residents, as well as all kinds of displaced persons, who flocked to the ruins – and virtually began the reconstruction process on their own.